Application to the Integrated Toxicology and Environmental Health Program (ITEHP) may be completed in one of two ways:

 - Email the DGS and DGSA listed on our Contact Us page to indicate that you are interested in the ITEHP certificate.
 This step is an important notification for us so we can contact the relevant program and keep tabs on your progress upon admission.

 There is no difference in the eventual degree granted through either mechanism; both routes result in a Ph.D. granted by a specific department, with certification in Toxicology.

 Students are offered admission to the Program with fellowship support based on rank among all applicants.
-Students may be awarded a Program fellowship or may be accepted into the Program via the certificate, with support from Departmental funds.
-For each entering year, approximately three full fellowships (tuition, fees and stipend) are awarded.
+Students may be awarded a Program fellowship (Option #1) or may be accepted into the Program via the certificate (Option #2), with support from Departmental funds.
+For each entering year, approximately three (3) full fellowships (tuition, fees, and stipend) are awarded.
 Please note that ITEHP fellowships are restricted to US Citizens or permanent residents only.
 Non-US Citizens who are interested in the Program must apply via Option #2 through a participating department.

-Accepted UPEH students will rotate with 3 different labs during their first year.
+Accepted ITEHP students will rotate with three different labs during their first year.
 The student should contact these faculty members ahead of time to ask IF they are taking students for rotations or, possibly, as a part of their lab.
-Not all faculty listed on the UPEH webpage will be taking new students.
+Not all faculty listed on the ITEHP webpage will be taking new students.